UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 ## Requirements

 This uses https://github.com/gwww/elkm1 which currently only supports an M1EXP in local non secure mode.

-IF running on Raspberry Pi, you must be on the latest version, Buster with Python 3.6 or above, preferably 3.7.

 ## Using this Node Server